telerik/justmock-docs/getting-started/mock.md

 `Mock` is the main class in the __Telerik® JustMock__ framework. `Mock` is used to create instance and static mocks, arrange and verify behavior.

-This article covers the basic usage of `Mock' using the following interface as system under test for some of the examples in this article:
+This article covers the basic usage of `Mock` using the following interface as system under test for some of the examples in this article:

   #### __[C#]__